benhoyt/benhoyt.github.com/writings/2020-06-15-more-google-analytics-alternatives.md

 <p>A similar but less popular tool is <a
 href="http://www.openwebanalytics.com/">Open Web Analytics (OWA)</a>, which
-is also written in PHP and licensed under the GPL.
+is also written in PHP and licensed under the GPLv2.
 OWA uses a donation-based development model rather than having monthly pricing options for a hosted service.
-Of all the open-source tools, OWA is the one that feels most like a clone of Google Analytics; even <a href="http://demo.openwebanalytics.com/owa/index.php?owa_do=base.reportDashboard&owa_siteId=c9b7d12e322c7c360fb8f7c72ffe4c41">its dashboard</a> looks similar to GA's &mdash; so it may be a good option for non-technical users who are familiar with GA's interface.</p>
+Of all the open-source tools, OWA is the one that feels most like a clone of Google Analytics; even <a href="http://demo.openwebanalytics.com/owa/index.php?owa_do=base.reportDashboard&owa_siteId=c9b7d12e322c7c360fb8f7c72ffe4c41">its dashboard</a> looks similar to GA's &mdash; so it may be a good option for users who are familiar with GA's interface.</p>

 <p>OWA is not as feature-rich as Matomo, but still has all the basics: an
 overview dashboard, web statistics, visitor locations on a map overlay, and referrer tracking.
-Like Matomo, it comes with WordPress and MediaWiki integrations to analyze visitors on sites built using those technologies.
+Like Matomo, it comes with a WordPress integration to analyze visitors on those type of sites.
 It also provides various ways to <a href="https://github.com/Open-Web-Analytics/Open-Web-Analytics/wiki#extending-owa">extend</a>
-the built-in functionality, including an API, the ability to add new "modules" (plugins), and the ability to hook into various tracking events.</p>
+the built-in functionality, including an API, the ability to add new "modules" (plugins), and the ability to hook into various tracking events (e.g. a visitor's first page view or a user's mouse clicks).</p>

 <p>OWA is maintained by a single developer, Peter Adams, and has had
 periods of significant